jesse-ai/docs/docs/logs.md

 # Logging

-Usually the statistics that are shown after each backtest, and the charts that are generated using the `--chart` flag are enough for developing strategies.
+Usually the statistics that are shown after each backtest, the debugging output using the `--debug` flag, and the charts that are generated using the `--chart` flag are enough for developing strategies.
 However, if you need further details you may use log files.

 After each execution a log file is created with full details of the trades.